khang200923/Predicate_Wars/game.md

 - \[ADDRULE\](i, **A**) for all i, x (if there is only one **A** that \[ADDRULE\](i, **A**), then apply): Replace a *rule* of index i to **A**, if the rule is empty
 - \[DELETERULE\](i) for all i: Replace a *rule* of index i to empty
 #### *Game rule* rules
-*Rules* of the game are by default, contains 32 empty statements, with index 0 to 31 for reference.
+- *Rules* of the game are by default, contains 32 empty statements, with index 0 to 31 for reference.
 They are saved across rounds.
+- *Base rules* are built-in statements that cannot be changed, and are saved across rounds:
+    *empty*

 ## Predicate logic and the proving system:
 ### *Statement*